-During the years ended December 31, 2023 and 2022, donations were received from board and committee members.
+During the years ended December 31, 2024 and 2023, donations were received from board and committee members.
 Also, the Foundation's retirement plan investment advisor is a board member.
-In addition, \$3,590 and \$4,419 of internet and marketing services were purchased from companies owned by board and committee members, during the years ended December 31, 2023 and 2022, respectively.
+In addition, \$3,590 of internet and marketing services were purchased from companies owned by board and committee members, during both years ended December 31, 2024 and 2023.

 Note 16.
-Contributions of Nonfinancial Assets.
+Contributions of Nonfinancial Assets